The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 When you think of vitamin C, immune health probably comes to mind first.
 And that’s definitely one of its biggest roles!
 This water-soluble vitamin also functions as a powerful antioxidant and is essential for collagen production.

-Signs you need to boost your vitamin C intake include frequent infections, slow wound healing, easy bruising, gum inflammation, and bleeding gums.
-More severe deficiency over time can even cause hair loss, dry skin, and joint pain.
+Signs you need to boost your vitamin C intake include frequent infections, slow wound healing, easy bruising, gum discomfort, and bleeding gums.
+More severe deficiency over time can even cause hair loss, dry skin, and joint discomfort.

 Most people know to eat citrus fruits for vitamin C. But surprising sources like acerola cherries, bell peppers, and broccoli are actually higher in this crucial antioxidant.